- China Travel Guide

 Before heading to China, work through this China tourist visa checklist to be sure you have everything covered.

-If you are in transit for 24, 72, or 144 hours, and at one of the designated international airports and ports in China (refer below for more on this), you may qualify for visa free travel.
-Referred to as the China Transit Visa or China Tourist Visa, foreign travelers from certain countries can take advantage of the convenience of this visa, which can be obtained on arrival.
-Be aware, you must have an air ticket to a third destination with a confirmed date of flight and seat, and you must not leave the port of entry.
-The availability of Transit visas in ports of entry is dependent upon the number of hours of your transit.
-For example, 24 hour Transit Visas are available in most ports, however 72 or 144 hour Transit Visas are only available in Beijing, Shanghai, Tianjin, Dalian, Guangzhou, Guilin, Chongqing, Chengdu, Kunming, Xi’an, Xiamen, Wuhan, Harbin, Qingdao, Changsha, and some specified regions.
+If you are in transit for 24, 72, or 144 hours (now extended to 240 hours as of 17th Dec 2024), and at one of the designated international airports and ports in China, you may qualify for visa free travel.
+Referred to as the China Transit Visa, foreign travelers from certain countries can take advantage of the convenience of this visa, which can be obtained on arrival.
+Be aware, you must have an air ticket to a third destination with a confirmed date of flight and seat, and must stay within the allowed areas for visa-free transit travelers.
+There are 60 open ports in the 24 provinces for visa-free transit, including the cities of Beijing, Shanghai, Tianjin, Dalian, Guangzhou, Guilin, Chongqing, Chengdu, Kunming, Xi’an, Xiamen, Wuhan, Harbin, Qingdao, Changsha, and some other specified regions.

-If your travels in China extend beyond one of the single destinations listed above, you will require a visa.
+If your travels in China extend beyond the destinations in the List of Ports and Allowed areas for visa-free transit under 240 hours, you will require a visa.

 There are numerous visas available for travelers into China, however they fall into four main categories: diplomatic visa, courtesy visa, service visa, ordinary visa.
 If you are traveling as a tourist, you will need an ordinary visa (L).
 You can learn more about the details of specific visa types on the Visa for China page of the China embassy in your country.